University of Michigan History Club

 Michigan Journal of History

 The Michigan Journal of History is an undergraduate publication of historical scholarship.
 The Journal is staffed by students who make all editorial and organizational decisions with the support of the History Department.
-Read the Journal and submit your history papers on-line.
+Read the Journal and learn more about submitting your work.

 The American Historical Association